9 Worst Honey Brands to Avoid

 Bushwick Kitchen’s founder accepted the challenge of setting up a business from scratch in just 30 days.
 He was successful in winning this challenge.

-His success was due to the Bees Knees Spicy honey becoming a favorite with time.
+His success was due to the Bees Knees Spicy Honey becoming a favorite with time.
 Despite the success, some reviews seem unsatisfied.

 People frequently complain about how hot the Bee’s Knees are.
 The spicy honey is so spicy that it burns their mouths.
 They should tone down the spice a bit.